AppFlowy-IO/AppFlowy/frontend/app_flowy/packages/flowy_editor/README.md

     * All changes to the document are based on **operation**.
 Theoretically, collaborative editing will be supported in the future.
     * 所有对文档的修改都是基于operation。理论上未来会支持协同编辑。
 * Good stability guarantees
-    * Current code coverage >= 60%, we will still continue to add more test cases.
+    * Current code coverage >= 63%, we will still continue to add more test cases.

-> 由于可扩展的结构，以及随着功能的增多，我们鼓励每个提交的文件或者代码段，都可以在test下增加对应的测试用例代码，尽可能得保证提交者不需要担心自己的代码影响了已有的逻辑。

-> Due to the extensible structure and the increase in functionality, we encourage each commit to add test case code under test to ensure that the committer does not have to worry about their code affecting the existing logic as much as possible.
+> Due to the extensible structure and the increase in functionality, we encourage each commit to add test case code under test to ensure that the other committer does not have to worry about their code affecting the existing logic as much as possible.
+For more testing information, please check [TESTING.md](https://github.com/LucasXu0/AppFlowy/blob/documentation/flowy_editor/frontend/app_flowy/packages/flowy_editor/documentation/testing.md)

 ## Getting started